 If it's important to you that changes made in your SIS are instantly reflected in Haiku Learning, we also offer an API that can handle imports & exports of student, roster and class details.
-For more information feel free to check out our full API documentation and get in touch with your Community Advisor to get started.
+For more information feel free to check out our full API documentation and get in touch with your School Advisor to get started.

 Clever Import automates the data extraction and import of select SISes.
 Essentially you will only need to go through the Clever setup process and continuously ensure your SIS data is correct.

 The Clever Import works best for schools and districts that: